fbpx

 What does a gait assessment do?

 A gait assessment looks at how your muscles, bones, joints and ligaments all work together as you’re moving to create the movement pattern you have.
-When we look at your gait, we use the findings to help explain the symptoms you may be experiencing, and use this information to best guide your treatment.
-We can also use this information to improve the way you move to help you perform better in sports and daily life.
+When we look at your gait, we use the findings to help explain the symptoms you may be experiencing and use this information to best guide your treatment.
+We can also use this information to improve how you move to help you perform better in sports and daily life.

-If you need any form of medical imaging to confirm a diagnosis or examine the extent of an injury or problem, then we will refer you for one.
-We’ll then read the results of the imaging given to you by your radiographer and use this information to best guide your treatment.
+If you need any form of medical imaging to confirm a diagnosis or examine the extent of an injury or problem, we will refer you for one.
+We’ll then read the imaging results given to you by your radiographer and use this information to best guide your treatment.

 Why has my pain started now?